Last Updated: 25th December, 2022

 The World Health Organization (WHO) recommends annual influenza vaccination for people with diabetes to lower the risk of health complications caused by the flu.
 Also, the infection in diabetics can increase the risk of morbidity (diseases such as heart problems and respiratory tract infections) and mortality (death) in diabetics.

 According to a 1997 study, influenza vaccination caused a reduction of around 79% admissions to hospital patients with type 2 diabetes.
-Another study published in the year 2006 revealed that influenza vaccination in both adults and elderly population caused a reduction of 56% in flu-related health complications, a 54% reduction in hospitalization and a 58% reduction in deaths.
+Another study published in the year 2006 revealed that influenza vaccination in both adults and people older than 70 population caused a reduction of 56% in flu-related health complications, a 54% reduction in hospitalization and a 58% reduction in deaths.

 A large fraction of people having diabetes is oblivious of the additional risks that the flu infection poses, while others are complacent because they regard themselves to be generally healthy.